Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-On August 16, 1942, a military blimp left San Francisco bay on a routine submarine-spotting mission.
+On August 16, 1942, a military blimp left San Francisco Bay on a routine submarine-spotting mission.
 A few hours later, the airship wandered back over land and crashed with nobody aboard.
 Life rafts and other gear had not been touched.
-To this day the two man crew has never been found.
+To this day, the two-man crew has never been found.

 Dr. Alf Alving, working for the US Army's Office of Scientific Research and Development, tested some 441 convicts from Statesville Penitentiary for Malaria drugs without their knowledge.